Northstowe Community Forum: 6 February 2019

 Andy Daily confirmed that the new Northstowe Secondary School was on track to open in September, and introduced the new head: Carole Moss.
 She has been working with local primary heads as well as years 5&6 on a range of topics including school uniform.
 It was confirmed that the 3G pitch will be open September, and that the rest of the sports facilities would become available around May/June 2020.

 Allotments and Pavilion (livestream -1:58)

-Kirstin Donaldson of South Cambridgeshire District Council gave an update on the Allotments & Sports Pavilion.
+Kirstin Donaldson of South Cambridgeshire District Council gave an update on the Allotments and Sports Pavilion.

 The allotments land is currently with the solicitors to finalise the land transfer from Gallaghers estates.
 This will come with a pot of money to lay it out in accordance with the community consultation work done by Emily Haysom.

-Architects Saunders Boston have been contracted for the design & delivery of the Pavilion, and will be engaging in community consultation shortly.
-The southern sports pitches will be seeded in the spring and ready for use approximately 18-24 months later.
+Architects Saunders Boston have been contracted for the design and delivery of the Pavilion, and will be engaging in community consultation shortly.
+The southern sport pitches will be seeded in the spring and ready for use approximately 18 to 24 months later.

 Phase 1 public spaces update (livestream +30 minutes)